lilkho/MKS21X-FinalProject/README.md

 **1/6/19**
 - Changed Player class to include remove card and add card methods
 - Changed UNO class to include a deck, discard pile, and randgen

+**1/7/19**
+- Addded function to set name of player
+- Added remove and add card